DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 # The StarWarsD6_REUP_FoundryVTT Content Pack

 ## About:
-This is a Foundry VTT module adding Star Wars D6 Skills from the community-sourced REUP rulebook.
+This is a Foundry VTT module adding Star Wars D6 content from the community-sourced REUP rulebook.
+Star Wars D6 by West End Games is an older system, out of print and open source.
 This builds on the OpenD6 Space System, and that system is required for these to work properly.\*

 > Use this Manifest Link: https://raw.githubusercontent.com/DarthBanjo/StarWarsD6_REUP_FoundryVTT/main/module.json